What makes the KANTISHNA ROADHOUSE different from the other lodges inside the Park?

-Kantishna Roadhouse’s full-service bar offers an extensive (in wilderness terms!) wine list, Alaskan beers on tap (no cans or bottles), and all your favorite spirits at very reasonable prices.
-We are not endeavoring to make a profit but rather to provide a service, and we ask that you please do NOT bring your own alcohol.
-Baggage space is limited on our bus and the care and handling of heavy bottles is not considered to be part of the baggage service.
-Additionally, all garbage must be transported out of the Park on a weekly basis and that space is also limited.
+Kantishna Roadhouse’s full-service bar offers an extensive (in wilderness terms!) wine list, Alaskan beers on tap (no cans or bottles), and all your favorite spirits at reasonable prices.
+We ask that you please do NOT bring your own alcohol.
+There is a strict luggage limit of 25 lbs. per guest.
+Additionally, all garbage must be transported out of by aircraft and that space is limited.
 Thank you for respecting our policy and allowing us to serve you from our saloon while you are with us.
-We guarantee that you will be pleased with both our service and our prices.